massung/codeninja/_posts/2018-07-20-github-finger.markdown

 {% include finger.html %}

-You can use this tool to quickly look up information on any [GitHub][github] user.
-If that user _also_ has a `.plan` repository, then the README and issues of that repository will also be shown.
+You can use this to look up the information on any [GitHub][github] user.
+If that user _also_ has a `.plan` repository, then the repository's README and issues (as a list of what that user is currently working on) will also be shown.

 ## Usage

+Head over to [http://finger.codeninja.blog](http://finger.codeninja.blog/?q=massung) to see my plan and learn how you can link your plan and even embed it on your blog.

 Want to let everyone know what you're working on?
 [Create][create] a `.plan` repository, make a simple [README][readme] and [issues][issues], then link to it in your `.signature` or embed it on your blog.